A word of the year surely must imply impact.

 Brat - Collins

-Summarily, words of the year are what they are in their purest form: connectors that enable humans to understand a larger context, see a clearer picture, and, hopefully, work toward a common goal.
+Summarily, words of the year are what they are in their purest form: word— connectors that enable communities to understand a larger context, and, hopefully, work toward a common goal.

-They simply are representations of impact and cultural traction.
+They are mere representations of impact and cultural traction.

 At least during the period when their impact was notable, these words helped describe a phenomenon by being described by the phenomenon.